sabinehutter/Automated-Note-Taker/README.md

   ## Hosted Application

-    The hosted application can be found :
+    The hosted application can be found at : https://fast-chamber-21005.herokuapp.com/

   ## Table of Contents
   Navigate through the README Using the Table of Contents :